Aashishsharma/Learnings/SFMC/SFMC.md

 AMP script lookuprows - returns a set of unordered rows from a Data Extension, can return all columns
+Below code also covers syntax for if-else and for loop
 ```
 %%[
 var @rows, @row, @rowCount, @region, @i